-IOT, which keeps affecting people’s living ways, has improved their lifestyle unconsciously.
-Through collecting and analyzing large amounts of data, lOT can help to manage people’s health, reducing our energy consumption in home and workplaces wisely, monitoring and improving our living environment, etc.
+IoT, which keeps affecting people’s living ways, has improved their lifestyle unconsciously.
+Through collecting and analyzing large amounts of data, loT can help to manage people’s health, reducing our energy consumption in homes and workplaces wisely, monitor and improving our living environment, etc.

 In the foreseeable future, the wearable battery will still keep its role as the main source of power for portable devices.
 In particular, in order to minimize energy waste caused by billions of devices, rechargeable batteries will be the priority choice.

-How to choose rechargeable batteries for wearable devices?
+How do choose rechargeable batteries for wearable devices?

-It’s a challenge for a battery to keep balance in smaller dimension and higher capacity.
-Comparing to other types of batteries, Lithium Ion battery (LiPO) does a perfect performance in wearable devices, becoming an ideal choice.
+It’s a challenge for a battery to keep balance in smaller dimensions and higher capacities.
+Comparing to other types of batteries, Lithium-Ion battery (LiPO) does a perfect performance in wearable devices, becoming an ideal choice.

 On the self-discharge performance, the rate of LiPO self-discharging is much lower than that of nickel-based batteries, which is about 2% self-discharge energy per month.
 The rate of NiMH and NiCd are even higher than 5% per day.
-This performance does not only reduce the charging times but also keep the devices having power even after a long time without using.
+This performance does not only reduce the charging times but also keeps the devices having power even after a long time without using it.

-How the LiPO battery satisfy wearable devices to become comfortable and convenient
+How does the LiPO battery satisfy wearable devices to become comfortable and convenient?

 - Small, light, long battery life, high energy density

 - Higher working voltage means fewer calls and smaller systems are required